Yes, I have done it!

 I happened to be one of the first ones - or perhaps the first one - who decided to learn hypnosis and start making a living from my practice in Toronto when the old law governing the practice of hypnotherapy was still in place.

-It was one of the best decisions which I've made in my life.
+From the perspective of time I can say that it has been one of the best significant decisions which I've made in my life.

 Does this mean that you can safely learn hypnosis and start running a private practice without any formal rights to do so?

 Well ...
 Yes, that's what it basically means.